 Board the NASA Tram Tour and see history in the making.
 Stops include the newly restored Apollo Mission Control center, astronaut training facilities, and Rocket Park where you see the enormous Saturn V rocket.
 Walk underneath the new, twice-flown SpaceX Falcon 9 rocket.
 This is one of just two Falcon 9 rockets on display worldwide.

-A Host Y Hospitality Center, sponsored by Love Advertising, will be available during the conference for assistance and information on area attractions.
+A Host Y Hospitality Center, sponsored by Love Advertising, is available during the conference for assistance and information on area attractions.
+Booth 98 is right across from NAYDO Registration on Level 2.

 Highlights near the hotel include Discovery Green, Avenida, Minute Maid Park, The Post HTX, Theater District, Aquarium, Downtown Tunnels, bikes for rent, Market Square, and the Truckyard.